 9. Get up and move at least once an hour.

 If you sit too long, the ligaments in your back and spine start to stretch.
 They’re like rubber bands.
 Over time, they can’t recoil as easily.
 This can cause instability and lower back pain.
-A lot of people resort to pain medications, anti-inflammatories or muscle relaxants which mask the symptoms.
+A lot of people resort to pain medications, anti-inflammatories, or muscle relaxants that mask the symptoms.
 But because these drugs don’t solve the problem, their physical condition continues to go downhill.
 Get up every hour to do some stretches, even if you work in a cubicle.

 “Keep in mind that you can’t put a price on your long-term health,” says Dr. Jackie. ” If you ignore your body and its symptoms, your aches and pains will only get worse.”

 You don’t need to change everything at once.
 It takes time to adjust to new habits.
 There’s a bit of a physical learning curve.
 It’s better to make small adjustments over time until you reach a point of feeling comfortable at the end of each workday.

 After the initial adjustment with Dr. Jackie, I felt a lot of relief in my neck and back.
 In the following days, I also began to incorporate her recommendations in my home office and I started feeling immediate benefits.

 “Be proactive and health will follow,” Dr. Jackie says.